hangrybear666/10-devops-bootcamp__kubernetes/README.md

 ./create-exercise-env-vars.sh
 ```

 b.
+Add local dns name forwarding to your /etc/hosts file by adding the following entry: `127.0.0.1 my-java-app.com`

+c.
 Navigate to `java-app/` and run
 ```bash
 VERSION_TAG=1.0 \
 docker compose -f docker-compose-java-app-mysql.yaml up
 ```

+d.
+Navigate to http://localhost:8085/ for phpmyadmin using `DB_USER` and `DB_PWD` for login.
+Then navigate to http://my-java-app.com/ for your java app.
 </details>

 -----